TanjaSchilling/LangevinSimulator/README.md

 where the phase space distribution is non-degenerate.

 For scalar observables, it is necessary to ensure that the mean `E[A(t)A(t)]` is positve.
-A common scenario is the case, where the average of a scalar observable is zero at the beginning.
+A common scenario is the case, where the scalar observable and its variance is zero at the initial time <t_min>.
 In this case, the user might want to start at a slightly larger initial time.

 ## Licenses